Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Outbursts and late-time awakening

-ULPs frequently null, often displaying duty cycles on the order of $D \sim 1\%$ (see Table~\ref{tab:isolated ULPs}).
-Plastic velocities depend on the viscosity which is likely sensitive to the temperature and density of the failed region, and thus plastic phases may vary in duration from source to source depending on age and field strength.
-Even without a quantitative estimate for the viscosity though, we note that for CT -- the proposed ULP track -- the waiting time distribution peaks at $\sim 1$~yr, and thus if motions circulate in a plastic island for $\sim 6$~months (as anticipated from the radio continuity of \cite{wang24} DA J1832), we estimate an upper limit $D_{\rm max} \sim 0.5$.
-On the other hand, beaming and inclination elements will reduce this factor to a point that could accommodate sub-percent cycles, such as that observed from CHIME J0630+25 (Tab.~\ref{tab:isolated ULPs}).
-For example, if only failures occurring at a narrow range of co-latitudes surrounding $\theta \sim 0.3$~rad are visible due to inclination \cite{rad69}, the right panel of Fig.~\ref{fig:ct4dists} indicates that only 1 in $\gtrsim 10^{2}$ events may reveal in radio.
-This gives $D \lesssim 1\%$, more in line with observations of GX J1627 or ASKAP J1935+2148; see Tab.~\ref{tab:isolated ULPs}.
+For CT cases -- the proposed LPT track -- the waiting time distribution peaks at $\sim 1$~yr, and thus if motions circulate in a plastic island for $\sim 6$~months (as anticipated from the radio continuity of DA J1832 and other LPTs), we estimate an upper limit of $D^{\rm p}_{\rm max} \sim 0.5$.
+On the other hand, given the narrowness of plastic islands, an observer will catch the beam only after events that are favourably positioned with respect to their line of sight.
+Even if the \emph{physical} duty cycle is large therefore -- in the sense that a cone of radiation is emitted perpendicular to the plastic island that forms after each failure -- the \emph{observed} duty cycle, $D$, is reduced by a solid angle \citep{coop24}.
+For example, if the star is positioned such that only failures occurring at a narrow range of co-latitudes surrounding $\theta \sim 0.3$~rad are visible to a given observer, the right panel of Fig.~\ref{fig:ct4dists} indicates that only 1 in $\gtrsim 10^{2}$ events may reveal in radio (i.e., $D \sim 0.5\%$).
+Such a configuration would explain the observed \citep{dong24} value of $D \sim 0.6\%$ from CHIME J0630+25 and other isolated LPTs which display duty cycles of order $\sim 1\%$ (see Table~\ref{tab:isolated LPTs} and Appendix~\ref{sec:somelptproperties}).
+While it is difficult to falsify the model based on $D$ values because LPT viewing geometries are unconstrained, one prediction of the model is clear: X- and radio-band activity should go together since both originate from the same event.

-The colatitude distribution of failure sites is bimodal at polar angles.
-This is in agreement with hotspot observations of DA J1832: a significant phase overlap between the 1--10~keV flux and radio pulsing was observed in February 2024 \cite{wang24}, suggestive that the pulsed component of the X-rays was spatially coincident with the radio emission zone, and thus that a hotspot resided near the magnetic dipole axis.
-Related arguments have been made for events from XTE J1810--197 \cite{belo09}, which bears similarity to the ULP GPM J1839 \cite{hw25}.
-Our simulations further indicate that Hall drift frequently induces failures at \emph{both} polar caps in rapid succession, naturally explaining interpulse observations of A J1839 with two diametrically opposed plastic islands \cite{lee25}.